What We Treat

 Acupuncture For Pain

 Pain is the single most common thing our acupuncturists treat, and they’re pain experts.
 They know traditional techniques like Balance Method which are excellent in treating pain.
 They are also familiar with the strong body of empirical research supporting acupuncture’s ability to resolve or reduce pain.
 Because of all that research, almost all insurance plans have acupuncture benefits that cover pain diagnoses!
 If you’d like, we can check your insurance benefits.
-We’re in-network with CareFirst/BlueCross, Aetna, and the VA Community Choice Network.
+We’re in-network with CareFirst/BlueCross and Aetna.

 - Acupuncture for Chronic Pain